cdisc-org/usdm/README.md

 An example of Templated Text is `Subjects shall be between <usdm:tag name="min_age"/> and <usdm:tag name="max_age"/>` where the min and max ages will be inserted using the dictionary entries that refer to particular attribute values from within the structured parts of the model.

+### Geographic Scopes & Enrollment

+Geographic Scopes appear in a few of the sheets.
+These take the form `Global`, `Region: <region>` or , `Country: <country>`.
+Regions and Countries are taken from the ISO3166 value set.
+Examples are `Global` or `Region: Europe, Country: USA`.
+Where multiple codes are needed then the values are separated by commas.
+Note, if a global entry is specified then no other values are required and will be ignored.

+In some cases (subject recruitment) values are associated with the scopes.
+The enrollment data is of the form: `Global: <enrollment>`, `Region: <region>=<enrollment>` or , `Country: <country>=<enrollment>`.
+The enrollment is either a percentage or an absolute value.
+Regions and Countries are taken from the ISO3166 value set.
+Examples are `Global: 65%` or `Region: Europe=15, Country: USA=20%`.
+Where multiple codes are needed then the values are separated by commas.
+Note, if a global entry is specified then no other values are required and will be ignored.

 ### Sheet Descriptions

 The sheet descriptions detail the fields found within each sheet and the details of the data required.
 Note: